gabrie30/ghorg/README.md

 ## Ignoring Repos
 - To ignore any archived repos while cloning use the `--skip-archived` flag (github/gitlab only)
 - To ignore specific repos create a `ghorgignore` file inside `$HOME/ghorg`.
-Each line in this file is considered a substring and will be compared against each repos clone url fetched.
-If the clone url contains the substring it will be excluded from cloning.
+Each line in this file is considered a substring and will be compared against each repos clone url.
+If the clone url contains the substring in the `ghorgignore` it will be excluded from cloning.
 To prevent accidentally excluding a repo, you should make each line as specific as possible, eg. `https://github.com/gabrie30/ghorg.git` or `git@github.com:gabrie30/ghorg.git` depending on how you clone.

   ```bash
   # Create ghorgignore